wshyang/csv-sanitizer/README.md

             - If it exists, load the program state from the file and get the file name, the input dataframe, the original dataframe, the pattern dataframe, the pivot table, and the counter variable from the state
                 - Check if the file name matches the current file
                     - If it matches, print a message indicating the program is resuming from the previous state
-                    - If it does not match, print a message indicating the program is starting from the beginning and read the CSV file as a pandas dataframe, create a file specific dataframe to store the original strings and their counts, create a new column in the input dataframe to store the references, create a dataframe to store the pattern counts, create a pivot table of the simplified values and their counts, and initialize the counter variable to zero
+                    - If it does not match, print a message indicating the program is starting from the beginning and read the CSV file as a pandas dataframe, create a file specific dataframe to store the original values and their counts, create a new column in the input dataframe to store the references, create a dataframe to store the pattern counts, create a pivot table of the simplified values and their counts, and initialize the counter variable to zero
-            - If it does not exist, read the CSV file as a pandas dataframe, create a file specific dataframe to store the original strings and their counts, create a new column in the input dataframe to store the references, create a dataframe to store the pattern counts, create a pivot table of the simplified values and their counts, and initialize the counter variable to zero
+            - If it does not exist, read the CSV file as a pandas dataframe, create a file specific dataframe to store the original values and their counts, create a new column in the input dataframe to store the references, create a dataframe to store the pattern counts, create a pivot table of the simplified values and their counts, and initialize the counter variable to zero
         - Get the number of lines to be processed from the input dataframe
         - Calculate the threshold for printing the status update as 0.5% of the total lines
         - Get the current time as the start time